johnosbb/LinuxDebuggingAndDevelopment/kernelcrashanalysis.md

 https://git.kernel.org/pub/scm/utils/kernel/kgdb/agent-proxy.git

-Run make in the kdmx directory and then to use type:
+Run make in the kdmx directory and then ensure that any existing open connections to the existing serial port (/dev/ttyACM0) are closed.
+Type the following command to multiplex the serial port.

 ```sh
 ./kdmx -n -d -p/dev/ttyACM0 -b115200